shrewdlogarithm/PoE-Character-Log-Python/README.md

 In the "pob/builds" directory you will find
 XML - a Path-of-Building-compatible savefile

-Note: you can move this file to your Path of Building "builds' folder OR simple install PoB into the pob directory directly!

 ## Other stuff ##
 The "mysite" directory contains a Bottle.py application which creates a webpage summarizing all the accounts/characters tracked
 This also includes PoB "build codes" which can be pasted into PoB directly